Free Knitting Pattern...Lightning Fast NICU and Preemie Hats!

-Lightning Fast NICU and Preemie Hats
+Lightning Fast NICU and Preemie Hats, Free Knitting Pattern

-These hats are knit with larger needles making them an extremely fast knitting project.
+The Lightning Fast NICU and Preemie Hats are knit with larger needles making them an extremely fast knitting project.
+Mix them up with stripes or a super cute flower too!
 If you plan to donate your hats, most hospitals require machine washable yarn so they can be washed and/or sterilized before being distributed to the babies.

 This pattern includes two variations of the hat; one with a simple ribbed brim and one with a roll brim.
 Also included are instructions for a quick flower.